NGTS/qapages/README.md

-tar xvf files.tar.gz  # or mkdir static, if it does not exist vagrant up yarn install # or npm install open http://192.168.33.10/ngtsqa/
+tar xvf files.tar.gz  # or mkdir static, if it does not exist vagrant up yarn install # or npm install
+# Compile the typescript to javascript
+./node_modules/.bin/tsc
+# or watch for changes
+./node_modules/.bin/tsc -w
+open http://192.168.33.10/ngtsqa/
 ```